 Activities that look free but aren’t

-- “Free” trial classes at private schools (sales pitch follows)
+- “Free” trial classes at private schools (a sales pitch follows)

 - “Free” introductory days at gyms (lock-in contracts)